rangit3/TasksToMap/README.md

 ## Google Colab Usage guides
 Create a notebook and add the following commands (or download the notebook in the repo).

-Fill the parameter URL, and index if the column name of the address is not "Address"
+Fill the parameter URL, and index if the column name of the address is not "Address".

 ```sh
 ####Params#####
 #google sheet with the tasks: